-- Data element: followed by its answer (response), outline format without the paired "Data element: Response" format is NOT considered synoptic. - The data element must be represented in the report as it is listed in the case summary.
+- Data element: followed by its answer (response), outline format without the paired Data element: Response format is NOT considered synoptic. - The data element should be represented in the report as it is listed in the case summary.
 The response for any data element may be modified from those listed in the case summary, including "Cannot be determined" if appropriate. - Each diagnostic parameter pair (Data element: Response) is listed on a separate line or in a tabular format to achieve visual separation.
-The following exceptions are allowed to be listed on one line: - o Anatomic site or specimen, laterality, and procedure - Pathologic Stage Classification (pTNM) elements - o Negative margins, as long as all negative margins are specifically enumerated where applicable - The synoptic portion of the report can appear in the diagnosis section of the pathology report, at the end of the report or in a separate section, but all Data element: Responses must be listed together in one location Organizations and pathologists may choose to list the required elements in any order, use additional methods in
+The following exceptions are allowed to be listed on one line: - o Anatomic site or specimen, laterality, and procedure - Pathologic Stage Classification (pTNM) elements - Negative margins, as long as all negative margins are specifically enumerated where applicable - The synoptic portion of the report can appear in the diagnosis section of the pathology report, at the end of the report or in a separate section, but all Data element: Responses must be listed together in one location

 Organizations and pathologists may choose to list the required elements in any order, use additional methods in order to enhance or achieve visual separation, or add optional items within the synoptic report.
-The report may have required elements in a summary format elsewhere in the report IN ADDITION TO but not as replacement for the synoptic report i.e. all required elements must be in the synoptic portion of the report in the format defined above.
+The report may have required elements in a summary format elsewhere in the report IN ADDITION TO but not as replacement for the synoptic report ie, all required elements must be in the synoptic portion of the report in the format defined above.